 This project is comprised of portraits of old, abandoned houses along the coast of Northern Norway and Iceland.

-I have borrowed the idea of entropy from thermodynamics.
-It usually refers to the idea that everything in the universe eventually moves from order to disorder, and entropy is the measurement of that change.
+The concept of entropy derives from thermodynamics.
+It usually refers to the idea that everything in the universe moves from order to disorder, and entropy is the measurement of that change.
 It predicts the gradual ebbing out of the universe as well as the demise of the buildings in this project.
 The word entropy finds its roots in the Greek entropia, which means "a turning toward" or "transformation."

 With the Anthropocene upon us I appreciate that one can still discover places where man and his constructs are humbled by nature, places where mother earth is taking back the building blocks which once was borrowed from her.